 please note : all climbers must have 2 years minimum climbing experience and be able to tie a cow hitch before participating

-Classroom portion will be starting at 830, crane demo to follow at 1130, followed by lunch, then practical crane training removals will be done 1-430, Thursday will be all practical training until 430.
-Then BBQ and games to follow at the park Thursday night, then Friday will be until 12-1 then class debriefing & wrap up.
+Classroom portion will be starting at 830 on Monday, crane demo to follow at 1130, followed by lunch, then practical crane training removals will be done 1-430, Tuesday will be all practical training until 430.
+Then BBQ and games to follow at the park Tuesday night, then weds will be 8 am until 12-1 then class debriefing & wrap up.

 Please ensure you know how to properly tie a cow hitch before starting the class.